Mia06-coder/alx-project-0x00-setup/alx-project-0x00/README.md

 - Accepts props and renders dynamic UI elements
 - Uses images stored in public/assets/images

+### Task 4 - Using Components

+- Created a Pill component to represent labels or tags.
+- Created a Card component that imports and reuses the - Pill component multiple times with different text.
+- Ensured that the layout is responsive and consistent with design standards.

+### Task 5 - Typing Functional Components

+- Added a title prop to the Pill component.
+- Defined an interface `PillProps` to type the incoming prop.
+- Used the prop in JSX to render dynamic content.

 ## Tech Stack

 - **Next.js** (Pages Router)